 These are just some of the options.
 Feel free to get as creative as you want, but don’t make things more complicated than they have to be.
 The aforementioned options should give you plenty to chew on.

 Whether you decide to go all in on one of the previously mentioned options, or you pick and choose a variety of linking opportunities, you’ll want to create a shortlist to guide your outreach.
-Some in the industry would call this the link building outreach pipeline.
+Some in the industry would call this the backlink pipeline.
 It’s through this pipeline that all of your link building efforts will flow.
 A simple spreadsheet with contact information and other relevant notes should suffice.

 The next step is to generate a compelling offer for each individual in your link building outreach pipeline.
 One recommendation is to use what we’ll call the what-why-how formula.
 Next to each individual, create three columns and fill in the appropriate information: